claudiopanariello/claudiopanariello.github.io/works/_posts/2025-10-07-in_progress.markdown

 - new work for guitar and electronics.

-- new work for doubless and electronics.
+- new work for double bass and electronics.

 - artistic research project with [<highlink>Chiara Percivati</highlink>][percivati] on our feedback-augmented bass clarinet.
 For more information see [<highlink>here</highlink>][fabc].